 Gentlemen, turn off your engines.

-A study to be released by the Maryland Economic Development Corporation (MEDCO) says the cost of a proposed major motor sports facility at the old Bainbridge Naval Station site in Cecil County and the current economic downswing make such a project unrealistic.
+A study to be released by the Maryland Economic Development Corp. says the cost of a proposed major motor sports facility at the old Bainbridge Naval Station site in Cecil County and the current economic downswing make such a project unrealistic.

-The report, due this week, recommends the development of a "mixed use" area of residential, golf course and industrial complex.
+The report, due this week, recommends the development of a "mixed use" area -- with a golf course, residential area and industrial complex.

 "There are at least four major reasons we've decided to go in another direction," said Hans F. Mayer, MEDCO's executive director.

-The number one reason is the cost of building a major facility, about $64 million, in relation to the amount that could be amortized over a "reasonable" period of time, about $35 million.
+The No. 1 reason is the cost of building a major facility, about $64 million, in relation to the amount that could be amortized over a "reasonable" period of time, about $35 million.

-And, no matter what is built at Bainbridge, Mayer said, it will cost an addition $7 million just to get the 1,200 acre tract in condition to be used.
-The Department of the Navy is clearing the asbestos from the existing buildings, a project expected to be completed in April 1993.
+And, no matter what is built at Bainbridge, Mayer said, it will cost an additional $7 million just to get the 1,200-acre tract in condition to be used.
+The Navy is clearing the asbestos from the existing buildings, a project expected to be completed in April 1993.

-But when the Navy finally leaves the site, there still will be old buildings, building pads, old foundations and asphalt roadway to be cleared.
-Plus, some of the land, which formerly had been used as a fire-fighting school, must be reconditioned.
+But when Navy personnel finally leave the site, there still will be old buildings, building pads, old foundations and asphalt roadway to be cleared.
+Plus, some of the land, which formerly had been used as a firefighting school, must be reconditioned.

 Which means the mixed use development won't be on a fast track either.
 Mayer estimated it will take "from 12 to 20 years to build out and get a full return."